pkdone/k8s-cld-mgr/README.md

     $ docker stop automation-agent-container
     ```

-**Note:** Replace 'XXXX', 'YYYY' & 'ZZZZ' with your Docker Hub username (eg. 'jbloggs'), your Cloud Manager Group ID and your Cloud Manager API key, respectively.
+**Note:** Replace 'XXXX', 'YYYY' & 'ZZZZ' with your Docker Hub username (eg. 'jbloggs'), your Cloud Manager Group ID (a.k.a.
+ProjectID, see "Settings | Project Settings" part of the Cloud Manager UI) and your Cloud Manager API key (you created in the 1.1 Prerequisites section above), respectively.

 2. Publish the Docker image for the Cloud Manager Automation Agent to Docker Hub